robert/robert.github.com/_posts/2018-06-25-how-to-read.md

 * Questions
 * My thoughts

 Start by reading reviews and making brief notes on them.
 Next, thumb through the book and sweep up all of the annotations that you left for yourself.
 The bulk of this should be a stream of consciousness summary (written in the "Summary" section), guided by the points in the book that you either put a big * next to or wrote out yourself in longhand in the margins.
-You can distinguish between notes that are coming straight from the text and those that are your interpretation of it by adding an arrow (=>) at the start of any line where it is you who is talking.
-Use quotation marks to signify a point that the author makes but that you don’t agree with.
+I distinguish between notes that are coming straight from the text and those that are my interpretation of it by adding an arrow (=>) before the latter.
+I use quotation marks to signify a point that the author makes but that I don’t necessarilly agree with.
 You can add chapter headings and the occasional page number to help map from your notes back to the relevant section of the book if you ever need to.

 > "These affluent Democrats do not give a damn about inequality except as an election year slogan" (p92)
+>
 > => This is SUCH a strong statement - how does he know?

 As well as writing a Summary, you should: